plone/plone.restapi-client/docs/actions/workflow.md

 ## Get Workflow

+### Query function

-This function returns the workflow for the given path.
+Use the `getWorkflowQuery` function to get the query for fetching the workflow for the given path.

-- Function name: `getWorkflowQuery`
+### Hook

+Use the `useGetWorkflow` hook to get the workflow for the given path.

 ### Parameters